mockyeah/mockyeah/docs/book/Configuration.md

 }
 ```

-The default configuration may be overridden by placing a `.mockyeah` file in root of
-your project and adding the key value pair that you wish to change.
-The file should
+The default configuration may be overridden by placing a `.mockyeah` (or `.mockyeah.json`) JSON file in root of your project and adding the key/value pairs that you wish to change.
-be written using standard `JSON`.
+Also supports a `.mockyeah.js` as a Node module that exports a JavaScript object as the config.

 ### Options: